spacecloud-io/space-learn/content/Frontend Course/react-basics/user-management.md

 const res = await this.db.signIn(username, pass);
 ```

-We need to check is the status code is 200, that's for an ok http response.
+We need to check if the status code is 200, that's for an ok http response.
 The response code is present in `res.status`.
 If it's not 200, we'll return an object with ack false.

 If it is 200, we have logged in successfully.
 In the response object we receive a JWT token in `res.data.token` which will be used to authenticate against space cloud.
 So lets instruct the space api to use it.